 Time frame: 24-48 hours after the completion of study intervention

-Rate of Liver Injury
+Proportion of Participants With Liver Injury

 Time frame: 24-48 hours after the completion of study intervention

-Rate of Renal Injury
+Proportion of Participants With Renal Injury

-Blood urea nitrogen (BUN) and serum creatinine before and after the study intervention
+Blood urea nitrogen (BUN) and serum creatinine before and after the study intervention are compared.
+Participants exhibiting significant elevation BUN and S creatine, are classified as having renal injury

 Time frame: 24-48 hours after the completion of study intervention

-Rate of Hematological Adverse Events
+Proportion of Participants With Hematological Adverse Events

 Time frame: 24-48 hours after the completion of study intervention